Move Over Probiotics

 “Probiotics are believed to prevent bacterial translocation by stabilizing the intestinal barrier and stimulating proliferation of the intestinal epithelium, mucus secretion, and motility"

-You need to take a Probiotic according to the genus, species, strain that has been clinically proven to be beneficial for your condition.
-For example… the beneficial bacterial (probiotic) species and strain needed for Irritable Bowel Syndrome (IBS) is completely different to the beneficial bacterial (probiotic) species and strain needed to treat Eczema; and is completely different to the beneficial bacterial (probiotic) species and strain needed to treat Rheumatoid Arthritis; and is completely different to the beneficial bacterial (probiotic) species and strain needed to treat Anxiety and Depression.
+You see, the beneficial bacterial (probiotic) species and strain needed for Irritable Bowel Syndrome (IBS) is completely different to the beneficial bacterial (probiotic) species and strain needed to treat Eczema; and is completely different to the beneficial bacterial (probiotic) species and strain needed to treat Rheumatoid Arthritis; and is completely different to the beneficial bacterial (probiotic) species and strain needed to treat Anxiety and Depression.
 And so forth…

-Research shows that clinically-proven, strain specific probiotics can promote restoration of your unique microbiome and improve its function.
+Research shows that clinically-proven, strain specific probiotics can help promote restoration of your unique microbiome and improve its function… but NOT the commercially available ones!

-However, if you take a Probiotic every day because you think… “it’s the healthy thing to do”… then in all likelihood, it may not provide the health benefits that you want or need, it can be detrimental to your health…
+If you take a Probiotic every day because you think… “it’s the healthy thing to do”… then in all likelihood, it may NOT provide the health benefits that you want or need and MAY even be detrimental to your health…

 "The use of Probiotics… can dominate and thus reduce other important beneficial bacteria species.
 It is crucial in the rebalancing period to ensure that the composition of the Gut microbe community remains relatively equal during growth to ensure long-term sustainable benefits."